jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 #### Debugging

+You're approach to answering questions in the Breakout Rooms should follow the protocol from the [How To Answer Student Questions][how-to-answer-student-questions] document.

-Refer to the suggestions from the [Instructor's Guide][debugging] in terms of debugging.
+Also, refer to the suggestions from the [Instructor's Guide][debugging] in terms of debugging.

 ## Answering Questions During An Assessment